samyerkes/generic-t4/docs-user.md

 You will be taken into edit mode, choose **Update and Approve** at the top to bring the content out of delete status.

+##How to override your themes global styles
+The Generic T4 template comes with a way to override some of its base CSS styles.
+This functionality gives the user a way to still be under the template but have a unique look.
+To modify the global styles, locate the **Assets-Style** section and modify the **GBoot Global Styles** content type.
+Most of these fields accept web safe colors, hex values or pixel values (px).

 ##Global header and footer
 Content added to the Header or Footer will show up globally on every page throughout your site.